-It is a social-conscious picture, very relevant for today, which shows a not so nice side of modern technology.
+It is a social-conscious picture, very relevant today, which shows a not-so-nice side of modern technology.
 The film was directed by Fritz Lang and was released in Germany in 1927.
 Now, the history of what happened to Metropolis after its release is very interesting.
 Lang’s version was cut by Paramount Studios for the U.S. release (and basically the rest of the world) and by Ufa in Germany.
-The cutted footage was believed lost.
+The cut footage was believed lost.
 Another interesting fact is that the famous H.G.
 Wells didn’t like the film.
 Not only him but the majority of U.S. critics panned the film.
 I’m thinking probably because they failed to see the big picture probably?
 Strangely other critics praised the visual and the ambitious production values.

 Lang himself a few years later expressed dissatisfaction with the film, most probably because of the Nazi Party’s fascination with the film.
 But what is most interesting is what happened after the release of the film.
 To start, the original premiere cut has been lost, and for many years the film could only be seen in restored versions.
-The film was first restored in 1984 by Moroder, whose version featured additional special effects, replaced intertitles of character dialogue with subtitles and incorporated songs of popular recording artists instead of the original soundtrack.
+The film was first restored in 1984 by Moroder, whose version featured additional special effects, replaced intertitles of character dialogue with subtitles, and incorporated songs of popular recording artists instead of the original soundtrack.
 It was titled “Gurgio Moroder Presents Metropolis.”

 In 1986 Enno Patalas restored the film (again).
 This version was based on the film’s script and musical score.
 After 1986, previously unknown sections of the film were discovered in film museums and archives around the world.
 In 2002 the F.W.
-Murnau Foundation in conjunction with Kino International, Metropolis current copyright holder digitally restored the film, titled “Metropolis Restored Authorized Edition.”
-This version included the film original music score, and title cards that describe events featured in missing sequences.
+Murnau Foundation in conjunction with Kino International, Metropolis’ current copyright holder digitally restored the film, titled “Metropolis Restored Authorized Edition.”
+This version included the film’s original music score and title cards that describe events featured in missing sequences.
 In 2008, a 16 mm reduction negative of the original cut had been discovered in the archives of Museo del Cine in Buenos Aires, Argentina.
 The print had scenes that were missing from other copies of the film.
 The Argentine print was in poor condition and required considerable restoration.
 The print revealed new scenes which were the missing pieces that add a new understanding of the film.
 The film was released in 2010 titled “The Complete Metropolis.”
 This new version was shown at the Berlin Film Festival in February 2010.

 As of date, this was all the restoration drama that we know of.
 If you thought this was all, you are so wrong.
 There was also some drama surrounding the copyrights of the film but in the end, it remains a sci-fi steampunk classic.

-Based on the 1940 science fiction short story “Farewell to the Master” by Harry Bates, the film tells the story of a humanoid alien visitor named Klaatu comes to earth with a powerful-eight-foot-tall robot, Gort, to deliver an important message.
+Based on the 1940 science fiction short story “Farewell to the Master” by Harry Bates, the film tells the story of a humanoid alien visitor named Klaatu who comes to earth with a powerful-eight-foot-tall robot, Gort, to deliver an important message.
 The message is that humans must live peacefully or be destroyed as a danger to other planets.
 They landed in the Cold War period just after the end of World War II.
 Klaatu wishes to deliver the message to the representatives of all nations.
 Some people think that the story of the film has similarities with the story of Christ.
-The film directed by Robert Wise was well received by critics and is many times referred to as a classic sci-fi.
+The film directed by Robert Wise was well received by critics and is many times referred to as classic sci-fi.

 THE WAR OF WORLDS (1953)